ITISFoundation/osparc-simcore/scripts/maintenance/migrate_project/README.md

 Create a configuration file

 ```
-make create-empty-config-file
+make cfg.template.json
 ```

-Fill up the `cfg.json` with data.
+Fill up the file `cfg.json` with data.
 Also refer to `src/models.py` on how to fill up the file.

 Finally start the process

-**NOTE: due to bug with the storage service, you might want to scale storage to 0 when running this script.** (You will get errors with multipart uploads if since storage will try to remove the files If this is no longer the case please remove this message.)
+**NOTE: Due to simcore-storage service actively garbage-colelting dangling multipart upload links, you might want to scale storage to 0 when running this script.** (You will get errors with multipart uploads if since storage will try to remove the files If this is no longer the case please remove this message.)
 ```
 make migrate
 ```